connexcs/docs/docs/customer/routing.md

 + **Max Duration**: Set the maximum amount of time (in seconds) that the call will be allowed to exist before being terminated, typically in the case of a missed `BYE`.

-!!! info Call Timeouts
+!!! info "Call Timeouts"
     A VoIP call is stateful, even though its protocol is stateless.
 This means that both sides of the conversation must be told when to finish the call.
 They do this with a BYE message.
 If the BYE message goes missing, the call will continue forever.
     Max Duration is a method for setting up **Missing BYE Protection**.
 Another approach is to use a **SIP Ping** to determine when the connection has timed out.
 This sends a SIP packet to the remote end of the conversation roughly every 30 seconds.
 This checks to see if the other side is still aware of an ongoing conversation.
 If it does not receive a response or is told that the conversation is not active, it disconnects the call. **RTP Time-out:** this is another way to check for an active call based on whether audio is passing.
 If there is no audio passing for a pre-set interval, our Real-time Transport Protocol (RTP) array will notify the switch and instruct it to end the call.
 This won't work if RTP Mode is set to direct.

-!!!
-Warning Asterisk pings
+!!! warning "Asterisk pings"
     Asterisk doesn't have SIP Ping (OPTIONS) enabled by default.
 If your customer / carrier is using Asterisk, you may need to disable this if they don't have it enabled on their side, as calls will typically disconnect after 30 seconds.

 + **Flow Speed (CPS)**: Limits the calls per second.
 This must be set for each customer card assigned to the customer account.

 + **CPS Spike Buffer**: Limit a spike of calls by spreading them over a longer period of time.
 This essentially manages a large volume of calls over a short period of time.
 Once the buffer limit is reached, the calls per second kick in, distributing the spike of calls.

-!!!
-Note CPS Buffering
+!!! note "CPS Buffering"
     **CPS Buffering**: Used to manage large volumes of calls over a short period of time.
 This process maximises saturation and increases call completion within a given CPS restriction.
 It does this by removing spikes and borrowing capacity from future seconds.
 If incoming traffic exceeds your pre-set CPS, it holds the call for one second and then tries again.
 You can increase the second count in the CPS Spike Buffer field.
 Changing the CPS Buffering value only affects calls that exceed the CPS.
 The delay will show as increased PDD on the call, each second the system will emit a 100 Trying (High CPS, Buffering) response to indicate the status/progress of the call.

 + **ASR Plus** assists capacity management by helping you define how to handle connections for known failed numbers.
 For information on the ASR Plus options, see [**ASR Plus Details**](https://docs.connexcs.com/customer/routing/#asr-plus-details) below.